VDB Comparison

 Give credit where credit is due.
 Always.

 Hyperlink to sources, rather than including the source url.
-Don't use footnote or endnotes.
+Don't use footnotes or endnotes.

 Make sure you have permission to reuse any images you include in your VectorHub article.
 Cite your own modified versions of images owned by someone else as a "Modified version of" the original source.